COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Wait until 9-12 months to introduce cow’s milk.
 Milk products, like cheese and yogurt can be introduced after six months.
 Avoid honey until after 1 year of age.1

-• Avoid high-choking risk foods, like whole nuts, whole grapes, whole hot dogs, popcorn, hard candies, whole cherry/grape tomatoes and sticky foods.
+• Avoid high-choking risk foods, like whole nuts, whole grapes, whole hot dogs, popcorn, hard candies, whole cherry/grape tomatoes, chunks of celery or pineapple, and sticky foods.
 Foods, like grapes and cherry/grape tomatoes, can be cut into quarters and served safely.1

 • Wedges of hard boiled eggs